Guidance on retaining wall responsibilities

 ---|---|---|

-1. Provided when the highway was constructed. | HA or private. | HA may intervene if the landowner doesn't. |
+1. Provided when the highway was constructed. | HA unless other agreement. | |

-2. Provided when the road or land was altered in line or level for private needs. | Private. | HA may need to remove debris or otherwise take action and recharge the owner. |
+2. Provided when the road or land was altered in line or level for private needs. | Private. | HA may have to take action if the owner fails to do so.
+HA will seek to recover costs from the asset owner. |